DaoudAbuMadi3/SOC-Home-Lab/Environment-Setup/OPNsense.md

 - Block LAN access to Splunk WebGUI; allow only the forwarder port (9997)
 - Default deny on all other traffic

-> Full rule sets per interface are screenshotted and stored in
-> `Architecture/firewall-rules/` for reference.

 ## NTP